-If you are not intending to breed from your dog then we recommend you consider getting them neutered.
+If you are not intending to breed from your dog, then we recommend you consider getting them neutered.
 This is called spaying in a female and is an ovariohysterectomy, thus preventing unwanted pregnancies.
 It also prevents womb infections, which can be fatal, and decreases the risk of breast cancer.
 It is not necessary for a bitch to have a litter before she is spayed.
 If your bitch is not spayed, she will usually come into season between 6 and 12 months of age and every 6-7 months after that.
 The operation in males is called castration and involves removing both testicles.
 Castration also prevents the risk of some prostatic diseases and can help prevent certain behavioural problems e.g. roaming and aggression.
 Neutered dogs are more prone to weight gain, so it is important that their diet is carefully controlled.
-Both of these operations can be performed from 6 months of age at either of our surgeries.
+Both operations can be performed from 6 months of age at either of our surgeries, with the option of 'keyhole' spay for bitches at our Torquay surgery.
 The vet will discuss neutering with you and be happy to answer any questions you may have.